SSWConsulting/SSW.Rules.Content/rules/dns-what-and-how-it-works/rule.md

 Understanding DNS is crucial for troubleshooting connectivity issues, optimizing network performance, and ensuring secure internet navigation.

-If the IP address is not avaibale in the DNS resolver's cache, then the answers are always present with the authoritative name server.
+When you type a URL into your browser and the IP address for that URL isn't known, then the browser will do a DNS look up to figure it out.
+The answers are present with the authoritative name servers.
 When we update a domains DNS records as a site owner we are updating its authoritative name server.

 **Important:** A DNS resolver and a DNS server are not the same, A DNS resolver translates domain names into IP addresses for end-users, while a DNS server stores and provides the domain name information.